Heat & Frost Insulators & Allied Workers* June 30th of the application year

 Special Tools: The insulator works from blueprints and uses tools such as welding machines, knives, scissors, trowels, measuring, and leveling tools.

 This is construction work, and the work is outside as well as inside.
 Weather can be a factor.
 The work can be performed at heights, working on ladders and scaffolds, or can perform in confined spaces.
 Workers deal with various types of insulating materials, mastics, and vapor barriers.
 Work is done from blueprints, using a wide variety of power tools from cutting, leveling and fastening supplies.

 - Blueprint Reading

 Terms of Apprenticeship

-Reside within the geographic jurisdiction** of Insulators Local #2 for at least one year prior to application
+- Reside within the geographic jurisdiction of Insulators Local #2 for at least one year before the application

 - Submit a non-refundable processing and testing fee